This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Frequency Range of Bird Hearing

-This advanced sound wave detection acts like nature’s radar, helping them stay safe and fed.
+This sharp frequency detection acts like nature’s antenna, helping them spot food and steer clear of predators.

 Recognition of Feeder-specific Sounds